-This page contains code examples that demonstrate programming techniques for the Torque meta-assembler.
+This page contains code examples demonstrating programming techniques for the Torque meta-assembler.

 Integer encodings